jsmarier-courses/midterm-project-aidenmccue2/mpad2003_midterm_aiden_mccue.md

 The dataset I will be using will be a [CSV file](https://raw.githubusercontent.com/jsmarier/course-datasets/refs/heads/main/ottawa-311-service-requests-august-2024.csv) for requests started in the month of August 2024.
 However the original CSV including signifcantly more of the year can be found [here](https://open.ottawa.ca/documents/65fe42e2502d442b8a774fd3d954cac5/about).
 The dataset was collected by the City of Ottawa and then released to the public.
 It features all 311 services requests made and information about them.
 This information includes locations, dates and descriptions of the each request.
 This report will be outlined in sections.
-These sections include getting the data, a quick overview of each column, cleaning the data....
+These sections include getting the data, a quick overview of each column, analysis of the data, cleaning the data, visualization of the data and a potential story from the data.
 ## 2. Getting Data
 ### 2.1 Importation
 To begin I first imported the dataset into Google Sheets.
 To do this I downloaded the CSV file mentioned previously.